-62 Grounds for reassessment of a substance or organism
+62 Grounds for reassessment of substance or organism

-- (1)

-- (a) any person; or

-- (b) the chief executive of the Authority-

-may at any time request the Authority to decide whether there are grounds for reassessing any new organism in containment, any conditionally released new organism, any qualifying organism released with controls, or any hazardous substance where that organism or substance has previously been assessed by the Authority.
+- (1) Any person (including the chief executive of the Authority) may at any time request the Authority to decide whether there are grounds for reassessing any of the following where the organism or substance has previously been assessed by the Authority: - (a) any new organism in containment: - (b) any conditionally released new organism: - (c) any qualifying organism released with controls: - (d) any hazardous substance.

-- (2) Where any request has been made under subsection (1), the Authority may decide that grounds exist to reassess that substance or organism after taking into account that- - (a) significant new information relating to the effects of the substance or the organism has become available; or - (aa) a change in any controls under the Health and Safety at Work Act 2015; or - (b) another substance with similar or improved beneficial effects and reduced adverse effects has become available; or - (c) information showing a significant change of use, or a significant change in the quantity manufactured, imported, or developed has become available. - (3) The Authority shall give its decision under subsection (2) in writing, with reasons, to the applicant. - (4) For the purposes of subsection (1), assessed by the Authority means a decision under any of sections 28A, 29, 32, 38BA, 38C, 38I, 42, 42A, 42B, 42C, 45 or 48 or a decision by the Minister under section 73, or a deemed assessment under section 160A.
+- (2) If a request has been made under subsection (1), the Authority may decide that grounds exist to reassess the organism or substance after taking into account- - (a) that significant new information relating to the effects of the organism or substance has become available; or - (b) any change in controls under the Health and Safety at Work Act 2015; or - (c) that another substance with similar or improved beneficial effects and reduced adverse effects has become available; or - (d) that information showing a significant change of use, or a significant change in the quantity manufactured, imported, or developed, has become available; or - (e) whether the substance has been included in the reassessments work plan required by section 20C. - (3) For the purposes of subsection (1), assessed by the Authority means a decision under any of sections 28A, 29, 32, 38BA, 38C, 38I, 42, 42A, 42B, 42C, 45, and 48 or a decision by the Minister under section 73, or a deemed assessment under section 160A.

-Section 62(1): amended, on 1 July 2011, by section 12 of the Hazardous Substances and New Organisms Amendment Act 2011 (2011 No 16).
+Section 62: replaced, on 1 November 2022, by section 21 of the Hazardous Substances and New Organisms (Hazardous Substances Assessments) Amendment Act 2022 (2022 No 57).